Guideline: Conduct of Research

-This document sets out the responsibilities of ANU researchers to conduct research responsibly and ethically.
+This document sets out guidance on the responsibilities of ANU researchers to conduct research responsibly and ethically.

-The ANU Code of Research Conduct outlines a set of responsibilities for ANU researchers (Staff, Students and Visitors) to foster and maintain a research environment of intellectual honesty, integrity, and scholarly and scientific rigour.
+The ANU Guideline on the Conduct of Research outlines a set of responsibilities for ANU researchers (Staff, Students and Visitors) to foster and maintain a research environment of intellectual honesty, integrity, and scholarly and scientific rigour.

-This Code is derived from the Australian Code for the Responsible Conduct of Research and is designed to assist researchers to comply with the Responsible Practice of Research Policy.
-The Policy and ANU Code should be read together.
+This guideline is derived from the Australian Code for the Responsible Conduct of Research and is designed to assist researchers to comply with the Responsible Conduct of Research Policy.

-This Code applies to all University staff, students and visitors.
+This guideline applies to all University staff, students and visitors.

 Ethics, Permits and other Approvals